CFSworks/shrdvr/README.md

 Caveats
 -------

-- Please set your network protocol in the DVR to UDP.
-TCP framing tends to work very poorly.
+- Please use TCP transport in your RTSP client.
+This doesn't support UDP clients.

 Supported DVRs
 --------------